Army Reserve leader honors forefather’s legacy during July 4 celebration

 |0

-This work, Army Reserve leader honors forefather’s legacy during July 4 celebration [Image 2 of 2], by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leader honors forefather’s legacy during July 4 celebration, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT